 April 8, 2019 Submission deadline

-The competition is open to all students enrolled in full- or part-time Bachelors of Arts and Associate of Applied Science degree programs during the spring academic semester of 2019.
-Graduate students are eligible as long as they have one semester remaining after the current one.
+The competition is open to all students enrolled in full- or part-time Bachelors of Arts and Associate of Applied Science degree programs during the spring academic semester of 2019 who have at least one semester remaining after the current one.
+Graduate students are eligible as long as they have one semester remaining after the current semester.
 Students must be enrolled in one of the New York City area design schools listed below, and may be in any class year from sophomore to first semester senior.
 Seniors in their final semester are not eligible.
 Each participant may submit only one entry.

 Presentation must include:

 A written statement of no more than 500 words describing design solution, including concepts for choosing furnishings and artwork, and how visits to museums, showrooms, and/or auction houses influenced design scheme

 Floor Plan/Furniture Plan showing entire apartment

 Reflected Ceiling Plan/Lighting Plan to show proposed lighting throughout apartment

 Elevations of principal rooms as required to show design intent